 Using a VPN need not be a scary affair though because over the past few years they’ve been made so incredibly easy to use that even if you have no idea about technology you can still get protected within seconds.

-VPNs are now essential to protect your online privacy much like running a virus-checker.
+Virtual Private Networks are now essential to protect your online privacy much like running a virus-checker.
 As much of our technology use relies on the internet, a VPN should be considered the first line of defence.

 If you’ve been put off from getting a VPN because you fear they’ll be too complicated, then don’t.
 In this guide we’re rounding up the five least-scary VPN services for people like yourself, beginners.